Helen Dryden

-Helen Dryden (1882–1972) was an American artist and successful industrial designer in the 1920s and 1930s.
+Helen Dryden (5 November 1882–1972) was an American artist and successful industrial designer in the 1920s and 1930s.
 She was reportedly described by The New York Times as being the highest-paid woman artist in the United States, though she lived in comparative poverty in later years.

 Education

-Dryden was born in Baltimore and moved to Pittsburgh when she was seven years old to attend Eden Hall.
-During her early childhood years Dryden showed unusual artistic ability, designing and selling clothes for paper dolls.
-Eventually she sold a set of her paper dolls and dresses to a newspaper for use in its fashion section.
-This in turn led to a position as illustrator for Anne Rittenhouse's fashion articles in the Philadelphia Public Ledger and The Philadelphia Press.
+Dryden was born in Baltimore to a wealthy family that lived near the Washington Monument.
+Her future as a socialite changed when the family encountered a "break-down of a sugar refining business."
+The family moved to Pittsburgh to attend Eden Hall when she was seven.
+Then she moved to Mrs. Comegys School.
+During her early childhood years, Dryden showed unusual artistic ability, designing and selling clothes for paper dolls.
+As part of a school project, she made a collection of paper dolls and dresses, which became a feature in a newspaper's fashion section.
+It was an opportunity that led to a position as an illustrator for Anne Rittenhouse's fashion articles in the Philadelphia Public Ledger and Philadelphia Press.

-Dryden was largely self-trained, describing her works as "a combination of things I like, in the way I want to do them."
+Dryden was primarily self-trained, describing her works as "a combination of things I like, in the way I want to do them."
 Her artistic education consisted of four years of training in landscape painting under Hugh Breckinridge and one summer school session at the Pennsylvania Academy of Fine Arts.
-Deciding that she had no real interest in landscape painting, Dryden focused her complete attention on fashion design and illustration.
+Deciding that she had no genuine interest in landscape painting, Dryden focused entirely on fashion design and illustration.

 Career

 Fashion illustration

 After moving to New York in 1909, Dryden spent a year trying to interest fashion magazines in her drawings.
-None, however, showed any interest in her work and many were harsh with criticism.
+None, however, showed any interest in her work, and many were harshly critical.
 Dryden was particularly disappointed in her rejection by Vogue.
 Less than a year later, however, Condé Nast Publications assumed management of Vogue and set out to make changes.
 Upon seeing Dryden's drawings, they directed the fashion editor to contact her immediately.
 The result was a Vogue contract that led to a 13-year collaboration (1909–1922) during which she produced many fashion illustrations and magazine covers.
 Her "essentially romantic style produced some of the most appealing, yet fantastical images on Vogue covers, frequently depicting imagined rather than realistic representations of dress."
 She also illustrated other Condé Nast titles, including Vanity Fair and House and Garden.
+This was Dryden’s "most prolific working period" and her inspiration is also often associated with the start of Art Deco" with "has graceful, feminine forms" showing "whimsical, imaginative, and notably decorative illustrations of full figures."
+Dryden stopped working for Vogue in mid-1923 and began designing wallpaper patterns and illustrated advertisements for companies making dress fabrics, towels, and hats.
+In the late 1920s, Dryden designed the covers for the fashion and dressmaking magazine The Delineator characterized by streamlined cubist forms as a "reflection of modernity and industry."